These "must reads" for Texas independents is a work in progress. If you have others to recommend, let us know.

 Blog Maverick -- The Mark Cuban Weblog: Know any billionaires who do their own weblog?
 Just one reason Mark Cuban is called the "people's billionaire."
 PS He's also a truly independent!

-Grits for Breakfast: Scott Henson is the highly respected ace researcher, journalist and policy guy on civil liberties and criminal justice in Texas.
-He also founded, with his brilliant wife, Kathy Mitchell, Just Liberty, a 501c4 organization that is pushing for common sense and very needed reforms winding their way through the sausage maker otherwise known as the Texas legislature.
+Grits for Breakfast: Scott Henson is the highly respected ace researcher, journalist and policy professional on civil liberties and criminal justice in Texas.
+He also founded, with his brilliant wife, Kathy Mitchell, Just Liberty, a 501c4 cross-ideological organization that is pushing for common sense and very needed reforms winding their way through the sausage maker otherwise known as the Texas legislature.

 Breaking the Two-Party Doom Loop by Lee Drutman: See Rich Winger's book review here.
 The League of Independent Voters of Texas has started a study group of this book.
 Contact LIV at email@example.com or call 512.213.4511 (landline) to join the group.